MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica--known-issues.md

 * You specified an IP address for the destination server.
 * The destination computer firewall is blocking access to PowerShell and/or CIM calls.
 * The destination computer is not running the WMI service.
 * You did not use CREDSSP when running the `Test-SRTopology` cmdlet remotely from a management computer.
+* The source or destination volume specified are local disks on a cluster node, not clustered disks.

 ## Configuring new Storage Replica partnership returns an error - "Failed to provision partition"
 When attempting to create a new replication partnership with `New-SRPartnership`, you receive the following error: